Windows or OS X? How to Choose the Best Operating System for Your Business

 Long the standard operating system for businesses, Microsoft Windows remains the most popular OS.
-Windows XP was dominant in business for years, but Microsoft plans to stop supporting it in 2014.
+Windows XP was dominant in business for years, but Microsoft stopped supporting it in 2014.
 The computer giant continues to push Windows 10, which was released in 2015, as the fresh, new OS.

 Because Windows, in all its varieties, is so widely popular, you are less likely to have compatibility issues when sharing files with other organizations.
 And the familiar interface means that there will be less time wasted on learning a new OS.
 Windows also offers the largest library of commercial software and gives you access to a large amount of freeware and shareware.

 You’ll have more options for hardware with Windows than with any other operating system.
 Drivers are easily available, and you can pick and choose your various components for your PC itself.